 I am a graduate of the mighty class of 1999 from the United States Naval Academy.
-While I was there, I was horrible.
+While I was there, I was less than a model midshipman.
 I was a lousy student.
 I struggled to follow the thousands of ridiculous rules and finished in the bottom of my class.
 I made a lot of friends though.
 And had a lot less fun than most college kids have at college.
 But it was worth it.
 Of that, I am sure.

 Getting yourself into and out of trouble at a service academy is an art form.
 Some master it better than others.
 The night before the Army/Navy game in 1997, a bunch of kids from 19th Company, my company, decided to do something stupid.
-The next day, all 150 or so of us got put on lock down.
-I don’t know exactly what they did because I was somewhere else.
-My roommates and I decided to avoid the shenanigans the rest of the company was involved in and play poker in our room.
-The two of them were already on restriction for doing something else stupid a few weeks earlier and were one conduct offense away from expulsion.
-So we tread lightly.
-We missed the whole thing.
-We were put on lock down any way though.
+What isn’t important.
+I don’t even remember what it was to be honest.
+But we were all put on lock down for the weekend.

 The next day we all got on a bus and drove to Giants Stadium to go sit in the stands and cheer our team on, in uniform, as has been the tradition for a century.
 Afterward, while the rest of the school went on liberty and spent the night in New York, we got back on the bus and drove back to Maryland.

 Here’s a hard truth.
 These women would never say this.
 So I will.
 You didn’t do what they just did.
 And you probably couldn’t.
-So tone the outrage at their insolence down a bit.
+So take a breath.

 I have no idea what the intent of those women were.
 I’m not naive enough to believe that all of them were just fired up at graduation.
 Some probably were.
 Or maybe they were doing it to shout at the top of their lungs that that black lives do matter.
 And that they matter because this is what can be done with one.